ponda614/Credit_Risk_Analysis/README.md

 - The SMOTEENN model balanced accuracy score is 65% and an F1 of 2% only.

-- The Balanced Random Forest Classifier accuracy score is 79% and an F1 of 1% only.
+- The Balanced Random Forest Classifier balance accuracy score is 79% and an F1 of 1% only.

-- The Easy Ensemble AdaBoost Classifier accuracy score is 65% and an F1 of 2% only.
+- The Easy Ensemble AdaBoost Classifier balance accuracy score is 65% and an F1 of 2% only.

 - The Balanced Random Forest Classifier, with and without AdaBoost, failed to achieve useable performance.
 All the models used to perform the credit risk analysis show weak precision in determining if a credit risk is high.
 I would not recommend the bank to use any of these models to predict credit risk.